UnstableLlama/unbranch/README.md

 # unbranch

-Instantly split a branched HuggingFace repo of quantized models (e.g. `2.10bpw`, `3.00bpw`, `6.00bpw`) into individual single-BPW repos while retaining likes and downloads.
+Instantly split a branched HuggingFace repo of quantized models (e.g. `2.10bpw`, `3.00bpw`, `6.00bpw`) into individual single-BPW repos while retaining likes and most of the downloads.
+(I tried it on my repo with the most downloads and it lost about 1/3 somhow, IDK)

 This repo isn't meant to be plug-and-play, as it is unlikely that we used the same naming conventions for our repos.
 But it's easy to copy one of your readmes and the script into an LLM and customize for your self.
 Test first, start small, go slow.